Corylopsis sinensis var. calvescens f. veitchiana

 Plant of the month: April

-It requires fertile, moist soil in partial shade to perform at its best and will only require pruning if it becomes too large for its space, pruning should be carried out after flowering.
+It requires fertile, moist soil in partial shade to perform at its best.
+It will only require pruning if it becomes too large for its space and this should be carried out after flowering.

-Eventually this shrub can become 2.5m tall by 2.5m wide.
+Eventually this shrub can grow up to 2.5m tall by 2.5m wide.